Jump to content

 goto mainloop

-rem ** The SPKOUT routine needs to happen each frame.
-The easiest way
+rem ** The SPKOUT routine needs to happen each frame. (or every other frame

-rem ** to do that in bB is to just stick it in vblank...
+rem ** get it to update with each frame in bB is to just stick it in vblank...

 vblank